metapsy-project/metapsyDocs/content/general/contribute/_index.en.md

 <br>

 #### Contributing to Metapsy

 Metapsy is an open project.
 If you want to join the Metapsy collaboration, feel free to contact [Pim Cuijpers](https://www.metapsy.org/contact).
-For example, it is possible to contribute:
+For example, it is possible to contribute to:

-* to the development and update of new or existing databases included in the project;
+* the development and update of new or existing databases included in the project;
-* to the meta-analytic software included in the Metapsy infrastructure (e.g. the online meta-analysis tool or the Metapsy R packages);
+* the meta-analytic software included in the Metapsy infrastructure (e.g. the online meta-analysis tool or the Metapsy R packages);
-*  to new functionalities that can be integrated into the Metapsy workflow.
+* new functionalities that can be integrated into the Metapsy workflow.

 **If you want to add an existing meta-analytic database** to Metapsy, we can assist you by: